Fantasy football: Darren Waller tops Week 8 tight end rankings

 Oct.
 29 (UPI) -- Derek Carr, Travis Kelce, George Kittle, Rob Gronkowski and Jonnu Smith lead my Week 8 fantasy football tight end rankings for 2020.

-Hunter Henry, Mark Andrews, Richard Rodgers, Jared Cook and Hayden Hurst round out my Top 10 options at the position.
+Hunter Henry, Mark Andrews, Richard Rodgers, Jared Cook and Noah Fant round out my Top 10 options at the position.
 Harrison Bryant and Dalton Schultz are among my favorite sleepers this week.

 Monitor the status for each of your player's games this week as the coronavirus pandemic continues to impact the NFL schedule.
 Washington Football Team, Arizona Cardinals, Jacksonville Jaguars and Houston Texans players should be removed from all starting lineups, as those teams have Week 8 byes.